White 5592 metres, CR 69.8/133

-Umdoni Park celebrates its centenary in 2020, and for much of the last 100 years it has been a largely unknown golf course, hidden away on a private estate an hour’s drive south of Durban.
+Umdoni Park celebrated its centenary in 2020 (the actual celebrations had to be postponed due to Covid), and for much of the last 100 years it has been a largely unknown golf course, hidden away on a private estate an hour’s drive south of Durban.

 It’s a fun, shortish layout in a scenic and tranquil location overlooking the Indian Ocean.
 Arnold Palmer once described Tralee in Ireland as “Created by God, designed by Arnold Palmer,” and the same could be said of Umdoni, where two former SA Open champions, W H Horne and Sid Brews, played a part in laying out the holes.